 For the safety of our patients and staff, no visitors under the age of 12 will be allowed to enter the hospital unless they are a patient themselves.
 View our visitor policy here.

 We're Hiring!
 Make a difference at Oaklawn and apply online today.

 Many healthcare providers are turning to telemedicine.
 With close to 80% of hospitals currently offering telemedicine appointments, the overall goal is to make healthcare more accessible to all patients.
 Benefits to telemedicine appointments include but are not limited to no transportation time or costs, less likely to need time off of work, eliminate child care issues, etc.

-Telemedicine is highly beneficial for patients with non-emergent healthcare needs when a social distancing order is in place, as it allows the patient to stay home while meeting with their provider.
+Telemedicine is highly beneficial for patients with non-emergent healthcare needs, as it allows the patient to stay home while meeting with their provider.
 Either by phone or through the use of a computer, patients can meet with their provider to discuss their symptoms, receive a diagnosis and even get a prescription ordered.
 Although some patients are hesitant to make a telemedicine appointment, it’s actually quite similar to what you would experience during a normal appointment.
 Your provider will pull up your chart, thoroughly discuss your symptoms, and walk you through things like taking your temperature and heart rate.